Structural and rural funds

 As clarified below, the notion of “Structural Funds” does not (strictly) include all the funds discussed in this section.

-We list in an outline all the funds covered in this section, with their allocations at the European level and for Italy (figures are in billions of euros).
+We list in an outline all the funds discussed in this section, with their allocations at the European level and for Italy (figures are in billions of euros).

 Fund name